JamleckMathenge/TELECOM-CUSTOMER-CHURN-PREDICTION-MACHINE-LEARNING/README.md

 DATA PREPARATION
 This was done to ensure the Validity, Accuracy, Completeness, Consistency and Uniformity of the Data.
 These are the steps followed in preparing the data: TASK1 :The first task was to check if the column names were uniform and readable.

-TASK2 :The second task was to check for duplcated rows.
+TASK2 :The second task was to check for duplicated rows.

 TASK3 :The next task was to check if there were missing values.